 This added-value also extends to the vast number of co-curricular opportunities offered to pupils, which help to instil and develop the skills required to enable young people to compete successfully in their chosen career.
 Shiplake leavers are invariably characterised by their social adeptness and rounded personalities which often leads them into people-facing roles.

-Many of the College's founding principles, established in 1959, remain the same.
 Our admissions policy aims to identify pupils with a variety of talents, who have the potential and attitude to make the most of the many opportunities we offer them.
-In other ways, of course, the College has evolved considerably.
-Modern technology is embraced by teaching staff and incorporated into lessons wherever possible to meet the learning preferences of 21st century teenagers.

 I enjoy referring to the mantra that challenge creates character.
 At Shiplake, every day brings new challenges, encouraging pupils to take risks, try things and explore ideas.
 Well-accustomed to facing new situations, adapting accordingly and achieving success, pupils develop the resilience and confidence required to flourish and thrive in their adult lives.

 I invite you to come and visit us, to see the College for yourself.
 We would all be delighted to welcome you.

 Mr Gregg Davies,